lhao03/lhao03.github.io/content/_index.md

 template = "main.html"
 page_template = "post.html"
 [extra]
-intro = "I'm a chemistry nerd and `filter` and `map` enthusiast studying [💻 Computer Science](https://www.cs.ubc.ca/) and [🧪 Chemistry](https://www.chem.ubc.ca/) at the [University of British Columbia](https://www.ubc.ca/).
+intro = "I'm a chemistry nerd and `filter` and `map` enthusiast studying [Computer Science](https://www.cs.ubc.ca/) and [Chemistry](https://www.chem.ubc.ca/) at the [University of British Columbia](https://www.ubc.ca/).
 I enjoy learning about how and why things work, especially pertaining to biological processes (from a chemistry perspective), viruses, operating systems, and programming languages.
 I've also been thinking about how computer science education should work at the primary and secondary school level and enjoy reading about computing history and the impact of technological systems on society."
 +++

 <div class="flex-col">